-In fact, if you need an universal recipe on how to stay positive when anything happens – I would say mix some self care with more self care and you’ll create a medicine for your soul every time.
+In fact, if you need a universal recipe on how to stay positive when anything happens – I would say mix some self care with more self care and you’ll create medicine for your soul every time.

 You don’t have to go through rough patches in your life feeling all weary.